Onslaught (band): Generation Antichrist, split with Sy Keeler and Origins of Aggression (2018–2025)

 On 18 November 2018, Onslaught posted a teaser video on Facebook, confirming that they were recording their seventh studio album at Grindstone Studios.
 The band released the video for their first song in six years "A Perfect Day to Die" in March 2019, which is "a nod to [their] sadly departed friends from Motörhead who were a major influence for Onslaught over the years."

 On 29 April 2020, Onslaught announced that vocalist Sy Keeler had once again parted ways with the band, citing his reason as, "Due to the nature of the modern-day music industry, some things simply aren't sustainable year after year and Sy has now taken a different full-time career path."
 A few days later, it was announced that Keeler was replaced by Dave Garnett, who had previously performed in Onslaught by filling in for him the House of Metal festival in Umeå, Sweden that past February.

 On 12 May 2020, Onslaught announced that their seventh studio album, titled Generation Antichrist, would be released on 7 August.

 In March 2021, about seven months after the release of Generation Antichrist, Rockett announced that Onslaught had begun working on their eighth studio album, which was in pre-production and planned for release in 2022.
 Guitarist Wayne Dorman confirmed in a post on Facebook in December 2021 that he had begun writing new material for the band's new album.
 In October 2023, Onslaught announced they were tracking the album at Tellus Studios in Rio de Janeiro, Brazil.

 Back on Black Records released Skullcrusher, a compilation album containing tracks from Onslaught's first four studio albums as well as two early demo tracks, on 10 May 2024.

 On 14 March 2025, it was announced that Onslaught were signed to Reigning Phoenix Music, and their first album for the label Origins of Aggression (a double album featuring re-recordings of the band's past songs and song covers) was released on 23 May.

 On 13 May 2025, guitarist Wayne Dorman announced that he was leaving the band with immediate effect via his Instagram and Facebook pages, citing personal and professional reasons.

 In May 2025, Garnett withdrew from Onslaught's European tour celebrating the 40th anniversary of Power From Hell. Óscar Rilo, frontman of Spanish band Dark Embrace, was recruited with only three days' notice and successfully learned a 15-song setlist, including live staples and the Motörhead cover "Iron Fist".
 Band statements praised Rilo for "saving" the tour, and reviews highlighted his strong chemistry and intense performance.

 Second reunion with Sy Keeler (2025–present)

 On 13 August 2025, it was announced that vocalist Sy Keeler had once again rejoined Onslaught.
-His first show back in the band will take place at the UK's Damnation Festival on 9 November, followed by the band's first Australian tour and a European tour in early 2026 called The Force from Hell.
+His first show back in the band took place at the UK's Damnation Festival on 9 November, followed by the band's first Australian tour and a European tour in early 2026 called The Force from Hell.